SoTW is a non-commercial venture, intended solely to promote the appreciation of good music.

 Ravi Shankar (b.
 1920), of course, introduced classical Indian sitar music to Yehudi Menuhin, John Coltrane, George Harrison, and the rest of the Western world.
 He was one of the stars of the Woodstock Festival (I’m not imagining that, I saw him there).
 Norah was born Geethali Norah Jones Shankar (or in the original Bengali: গীথালি নরাহ জন্স শঙ্কর)).
 She only saw her father a few times a year until she was nine, and then not until she was 18, when he introduced her to her 16-year-old half-sister Anoushka, now a successful Shankar-trained sitar player.

 Norah plays down the father connection, but she has pursued lots of other musical directions.
 She recorded “The Fall” at home in 2009, a darker, more personal, laid-back album, including ‘Chasing Pirates‘.
-Last month (Nov 2010) she released ” …Featuring Norah Jones,” a collection of 18 duets she’s made over the last few years with artists such as Ray Charles, Dolly Parton, Herbie Hancock, Foo Fighters and Q-Tip.
-That’s one eclectic broad.
+In 2010 she released ” …Featuring Norah Jones,” a collection of 18 duets she made over the years with artists such as Ray Charles, Dolly Parton, Herbie Hancock, Foo Fighters and Q-Tip.
+That’s one eclectic lady.

 For our SoTW, we’re going to a pretty obscure cut of hers, a collaboration that didn’t even make it onto her collaboration CD.
-But to get there, we’re going to have to go on a little detour (okay, FY, F.Y.).
+But to get there, we’re going to have to take a little detour (know what, FY?
+FY!).